Shukardeen/notes-react-app/README.md

 # React + Vite

+## Notes app - Inkwell
+This is my first deployed web app, Inkwell, created using React+Vite.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: